Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending and Cosmological Inference

 \subsection{Unrecognized blending bias in cosmological inference}

-The estimated cosmological parameters for both the non-blended and blended samples are shown in Figs \ref{cosmoz} and \ref{cosmopz} using spec-$z$ and photo-$z$ tomography, respectively, where we employ jackknife covariance matrices, and probe cosmology only with shear-shear correlations.
-Clear bias is visible in the $S_8-\Omega_{\rm m}$ plane.
-While blending affects the covariance of cosmological parameters, in both the spec-$z$ tomography and photo-$z$ tomography the difference between the blended case and non-blended case is within $1\sigma$ error for $\sigma_8$ and $\Omega_{\rm m}$ individually.
-However, it extends beyond a $1\sigma$ error for the derived parameter $S_8$.
-As far as statistics are concerned, this is still a relatively small change, and gives some hope that one could model and correct for the effects of blending for unrecognized blends in a well defined sample.
+The estimated cosmological parameters for both the non-blended and blended source samples are shown in Figs \ref{cosmoz} and \ref{cosmopz} using spec-$z$ and photo-$z$ tomography, respectively, where we employ jackknife covariance matrices, and probe cosmology only with shear--shear correlations.
+Clear bias is visible in the $S_8\mathrm{-}\Omega_{\rm m}$ plane.
+While blending affects the covariance of cosmological parameters, in both the spec-$z$ tomography and photo-$z$ tomography the difference between the blended case and non-blended case can be less than (in the cases of $sigma_8$ and $Omega_{\rm m}$) or greater than (in the case of $S_8$) the sum of the corresponding $1\sigma$ posterior uncertainties.
+As far as statistics are concerned, this is still a relatively small change, and gives some hope that one could model and correct for the effects of blending for unrecognized blends in a well-defined sample.

 Our attention is drawn to the fact that the number of galaxies lost due to blending is partially offset by the unrecognized blended objects that collectively exceed the magnitude limit, i.e. by becoming brighter than our upper magnitude cut at $i=24$ for the source sample.
 Table \ref{source_table} tabulates the final number counts after applying all the quality cuts mentioned in Section \ref{cosmicshearprobe}.
 This shows an overall decrease in the number of galaxies due to blending regardless of the method used to assign galaxies to tomographic redshift bins.
 While a decrease in $\sigma_8$ is seen due to blending in Figs \ref{cosmoz} and \ref{cosmopz}, $\Omega_{\rm m}$ is not as affected by it, and neither is by the loss of galaxies in the sample.
 By emulating blends in the catalogue we are smoothing out shapes, i.e. shears in the statistical sense, over the ensemble.
 In other words, blending introduces altered (collective) shapes for the unrecognized blends in ways that are unrelated to lensing.
 This tends to dilute the lensing signal because the random nature of the blends does not have a preferred direction.
 Consequently, this lowers the amplitude of the correlations between the shapes meaning the amplitude of matter fluctuations, $\sigma_8$, is lower when blending is present, and so is the normalized version of it, $S_8$.
 The analysis above is repeated with analytical Gaussian covariance matrices and shows similar biases.
 For more details see Figs \ref{cosmoz_gausscov} and \ref{cosmopz_gausscov}.